open-contracting/ocds-kibana-manual-en/docs/C1/Seccion1.md

 ### Fields

 Each section may contain several **fields** specified in the standard, which are used to represent data.
 These objects can appear several times in different sections of the same document; for example, items can occur in tender (to indicate the items that a buyer wishes to buy), in an award object (to indicate the items that an award has been made for) and in a contract object (to indicate the items listed in the contract).
-Some example fields, accompanied by corresponding JSON snippets, are presented below
+Some example fields, accompanied by corresponding JSON snippets, are presented below.

 #### Parties (Organizations)